ShubhankarRaj/pes_thesis_final_project/README.md

 ## TRMSM
 The model is inserted into `MentalModel`, which can be activated by `-choice 'tr'` in *gnn_train.py*.
 Additionally, the hyper-params for it is started with 'tr_'.
 The commands for training TRMSM: `Pending`.

+NEED TO ADD CHANGES RELATED PATH OF PRETRAINED MODELS.